qinscode/SeekSpider/README.md

 ## Acknowledgments

 The content for this README was generated with the assistance of Generative AI, ensuring accuracy and efficiency in delivering the information needed to understand and utilize the SeekSpider to its full potential.
-(I'm not a lazy boy, definitely)
+(Again, I'm not a lazy boy, definitely)